Jill Foss Watson Sells 10,000 Shares of Credit Acceptance Co. (NASDAQ:CACC) Stock

 Credit Acceptance Co.
-(NASDAQ:CACC) major shareholder Jill Foss Watson sold 10,000 shares of the business’s stock in a transaction dated Friday, July 16th.
-The shares were sold at an average price of $456.03, for a total transaction of $4,560,300.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Major shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.
+(NASDAQ:CACC) major shareholder Jill Foss Watson sold 10,000 shares of the stock in a transaction on Friday, July 23rd.
+The shares were sold at an average price of $472.44, for a total value of $4,724,400.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Major shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.

 Jill Foss Watson also recently made the following trade(s):